acm1264/visual-workout-planner/README.md

 Testing is setup using Jest where any files with the extension `.spec.js` or `test.js` can contain unit tests.
 Unit tests for the entire system can be run with the command `npm test`.
 - Currently, only a default test is setup under `App.test.js` as an example.

+## Behavior Testing with Cucumber
+- Set up
+Use 'npm install cucumber' to install the cucumber modules Use 'npm install selenium-webdriver' to install selenium for browser automation Check that chromedriver.exe is in directory of files and is the current version
+- File Locations
+Feature Files written in Gherkin are located under the features folder.
+Step Definitions for each feature file is located in the stepDefinition folder.
+- To run tests
+Use '.\node_modules\.bin\cucumber-js .\features' to run all tests in terminal Use '.\node_modules\.bin\cucumber-js .\features\Filename.feature' to run one specific test in terminal

 ## Working with Netlify and FaudaDB Database
 Below are some means of working in react code with the Database hosted on FaunaDB.
 ### Add Function